watreh/audacity/SRS.md

 **1.1 Purpose**

-This document specifies the comprehensive software requirements for Audacity, a free, open-source audio editing software.
+This document specifies the comprehensive system requirements for Audacity, a free, open-source audio editing software.
 It aims to define the functionalities, performance criteria, and user interfaces to ensure clarity and understanding among the development team, stakeholders, and users.

 **1.2 Intended Audience**

-This document is intended for software developers, project managers, quality assurance testers, potential contributors, and end-users who wish to understand Audacity's capabilities and expectations.
+This document is intended for software developers, project managers, quality assurance testers, potential contributors, and of course end-users who wish to understand Audacity's capabilities, functionalities and expectations.

 **1.3 Intended Use**

 Audacity is designed to provide a robust and user-friendly audio recording, editing, and manipulation platform.
-It offers a wide range of audio processing functionalities, from simple cut-and-trim operations to complex multi-track editing, for podcasters, musicians, and audio engineers.
+It offers a wide range of audio processing functionalities, from simple cut-and-trim operations to complex multi-track editing what might be useful for podcasters, musicians, audio engineers or any person who wants to edit audio for personal use.

 **1.4 Product Scope**

 Audacity aims to be the go-to software for audio editing tasks, offering versatility and accessibility.
 It supports many audio formats, provides a rich set of editing tools, and ensures compatibility across various operating systems.
+More detailed information is provided in later sections.

 **1.5 Definitions and Acronyms**